-The Fund has adopted the Plan pursuant to Rule 12b-1 under the Investment Company Act.
-Under the Plan, the Fund may be authorized to pay distribution fees of up to 0.25% of its average daily net assets each year to the Distributor and other firms that provide distribution and shareholder services ("Service Providers").
+Each Fund has adopted the Plan pursuant to Rule 12b-1 under the Investment Company Act.
+Under the Plan, a Fund may be authorized to pay distribution fees of up to 0.25% of its average daily net assets each year to the Distributor and other firms that provide distribution and shareholder services ("Service Providers").
 As of the date of this Prospectus, the maximum amount payable under the Plan is set at 0% until further action by the Board.
-In the event 12b-1 fees are charged, over time they would increase the cost of an investment in the Fund because they would be paid on an ongoing basis.
+In the event 12b-1 fees are charged, over time they would increase the cost of an investment in a Fund because they would be paid on an ongoing basis.

 Payments to Certain Employee Benefit Plan Financial Intermediaries.
-The Sub-Adviser may provide compensation to certain employee benefit plan financial intermediaries with respect to the Strive FAANG 2.0 ETF.
-These payments may be made, at the discretion of the Sub-Adviser, for shareholder recordkeeping or other administrative services provided to eligible defined contribution employee benefit plans holding the Strive FAANG 2.0 ETF Shares, either directly or indirectly.
-The level of payments made to such a qualifying employee benefit plan Financial Intermediary in any given year may vary depending on the market value of the Strive FAANG 2.0 ETF's Shares serviced by the Financial Intermediary.
-A number of factors will be considered in determining whether compensation should be paid to a Financial Intermediary, including the qualifying Financial Intermediary's willingness to enter into a recordkeeping agreement (or something equivalent) that calls for recordkeeping, reporting, or other services to be provided, and the quality of the relationship with the Strive FAANG 2.0 ETF.
+The Sub-Adviser may provide compensation to certain employee benefit plan financial intermediaries with respect to the Funds.
+These payments may be made, at the discretion of the Sub-Adviser, for shareholder recordkeeping or other administrative services provided to eligible defined contribution employee benefit plans holding a Fund's Shares, either directly or indirectly.
+The level of payments made to such a qualifying employee benefit plan Financial Intermediary in any given year may vary depending on the market value of a Fund's Shares serviced by the Financial Intermediary.
+A number of factors will be considered in determining whether compensation should be paid to a Financial Intermediary, including the qualifying Financial Intermediary's willingness to enter into a recordkeeping agreement (or something equivalent) that calls for recordkeeping, reporting, or other services to be provided, and the quality of the relationship with the Fund.
 The Sub-Adviser will make these payments to help defray the costs incurred by qualifying financial intermediaries in connection with efforts to maintain employee benefit plan accounts for participants in a cost-efficient manner; however, the Sub-Adviser does not audit the financial intermediaries to verify the extent or nature of services provided.
 The Sub-Adviser will, on a periodic basis, determine the advisability of continuing these payments.
-These payments may be more or less than the payments received by financial intermediaries with respect to other funds and may influence your Financial Intermediary to make available the Strive FAANG 2.0 ETF over other funds.
-You should ask your Financial Intermediary about these differing and divergent interests and how it is compensated for administering your investment in the Strive FAANG 2.0 ETF Shares.
+These payments may be more or less than the payments received by financial intermediaries with respect to other funds and may influence your Financial Intermediary to make available a Fund over other funds.
+You should ask your Financial Intermediary about these differing and divergent interests and how it is compensated for administering your investment in a Fund's Shares.